Don't Touch! A Scientist's Advice For Spotting Poison Ivy Before It Ruins Your Summer

 What to do when the tricky plant wins ...

 If you think you've touched a plant, or unfortunately know you have, follow these tips to alleviate the problem.
 Of course, prevention is the best route.
-John Jelesko now donns a Tyvek suit and two pairs of gloves when he's wallowing in poison ivy.
+John Jelesko now dons a Tyvek suit and two pairs of gloves when he's wallowing in poison ivy.

 - If you even suspect you brushed up against the plant, wash with soap and water within a few hours.
 This tends to prevent an outbreak in most people.